PufferFinance/website-docs/docs/overview.md

 ![PufferFlywheel](/img/PufferProtocol.png)
 </div>

-### 0️⃣ Creating Restaking Modules
+### 0️⃣ Creating PufferModules
-The protocol starts with a default [module](/protocol/restaking-modules#puffer-modules-) that only allows for PoS validating and cannot engage in restaking, which is considered the "risk-free" module for NoOps.
-Over time, new restaking modules will be added.
+Puffer will begin with several empty [PufferModules](/protocol/puffer-modules#puffer-modules-) that will be populated as new validators join the protocol.

-Puffer governance plays a crucial role in overseeing modules, including adding new modules and managing their AVS commitments.
+Puffer governance plays a crucial role in overseeing restaking, including adding new modules, managing their delegations to [RestakingOperator](/protocol/puffer-modules#restaking-operators) contracts, and managing operators' AVS commitments.

 For example, adding a new module to the PufferProtocol contract requires governance to:
-1. Vet and select the [restaking operator](/protocol/restaking-modules#restricting-reops) to run the module.
+1. Vet and select the [restaking operator](/protocol/puffer-modules#restricting-reops) to operate on behalf of a RestakingOperator contract.
-2. Vet and [select the Eigenlayer AVSs](/protocol/restaking-modules#restricting-avss) that the module should service.
+2. Vet and [select the Eigenlayer AVSs](/protocol/puffer-modules#restricting-avss) that the RestakingOperator contract can opt in to.
+3. Delegate the module's ETH to the RestakingOperator contract.

 ---
 ### 1️⃣ Staking ETH